bsa-git/feathers-plus-admin/README.md

 Simply run `npm run test:all` and all your tests in the `test/` directory will be run.

+## Seed data

+Simply run `npm run start:seed` and all your `fake data` in the `seeds/fake-data.json` will be written to the appropriate database.

 ## Scaffolding

 Feathers-plus has a powerful command line interface.
 Here are a few things it can do: